6 Scottish Christmas Recipes to Try at Home

 If you want to stick to tradition though, add sealed coins to the occasional dumpling, as an extra treat.
 Just be careful where you chomp!

-Traditionally, a Scotch Trifle or Tipsy Laird (our favourite name!) would be served on Burns Night or Hogmanay but this recipe is delicious enough to warrant being eaten all year.
+Traditionally, a Scotch Trifle or Tipsy Laird (our favourite name!) would be served on Burns Night or Hogmanay but this recipe is delicious enough to warrant being eaten all year round.
 Plus, we can all agree, adding a good shot of whisky to desserts makes them instantly more tasty.

 A Hot Toddy is the perfect accompaniment to a cold winter evening.
 The best hot toddies are made with high quality Scotch whisky, honey, lemon and hot water.
 Follow the recipe for this delicious Christmas drink which takes only minutes to prepare.